The Small Things is Committed to:

-Our work has helped more than 115 children stay in their families over the last two years alone – at a cost of only about $75/month/family.
+Our work has helped more than 300 children stay in their families over the last five years alone – at a maximum cost of only about $75/month/family.
 Families enter our program with an average monthly income of around $7 and with business development support, they can triple their income within 2-3 months.
 Our hardworking clients graduate from the program once they have grown their businesses enough to consistently generate sufficient sustainable profit to care for the family without requiring additional assistance.
 For most families, that happens with an average monthly income of around $100 – a 1,400% increase from their starting point!
 At our community center, we also provide adult education programs, offer sliding-scale daycare and have a library that’s open to the community.
 Through these programs, we’re able to help adults get to work and allow them to keep enriching and empowering the community as a whole.
 TST’s work demonstrates how much children benefit and thrive when their families and communities do too!

 TST is committed to investing in local institutions

 In the past year, we have begun accepting younger children into Happy Family Children’s Village, as part of the goal of providing maximum continuity of care for children in residence.
 While we continue to offer support to Nkoaranga Orphanage, in 2019 we are moving away from intensive support for a single organization, and pivoting to working with a number of different partners in a coalition structure.
 Our ultimate goal is to create a network of orphan care organizations in Tanzania, who come together to create a free, open-source set of program modules.
 Each of these will consist of all the paperwork, best practices, sample forms, and rules and regulations to start or improve particular programs, and are especially useful for existing residential homes looking to pivot towards doing more family preservation work.